 Strain liquid and reduce to make gravy with a roux.

 I have so many cookbook and not enough time to try every recipe.
-I bought the cookbook The Beekman 1802 Heirloom Cookbook recently.
+I recently bought the cookbook, the Beekman 1802 Heirloom Cookbook.
 This is the first recipe I tried from it.
 It was yummy but I felt it was a little too sweet because of the allspice and cloves.
 I would recommend a slight reduce on these spices if you don’t want it tasting too sweet.
 I also omitted the dill from the dumplings because I have not found a taste for dill in recipes yet.
 The dumplings and the braised beef with beer is delicious.

 Beer Braised Beef